aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 You will receive a fortune cookie.

-Last update: Fri Sep 18 09:16:16 2026
+Last update: Sat Sep 19 09:02:28 2026

 ### Let's play! 🎮